 Dr. Sarah Caney BVSc PhD DSAM (Feline) MRCVS comments, “The survey has shown that cat owners are not a barrier to prescribing twice daily medication.
 Their overwhelming drive is to provide the best level of care that they can.
 From an owner perspective, the ideal anti-thyroid medication offers low doses and a variety of dosing strategies to ensure that each individual cat receives the dose they need and no more.”

 Medical management is recommended as a “first step” for most cases of feline hyperthyroidism.
 Methimazole is the anti-thyroid drug of choice, and has been used successfully for treating cats in the US for more than 20 years.2,3

-FELIMAZOLE® (methimazole) Coated Tablets are the only Health Canada approved treatment for veterinary use for managing hyperthyroidism.
-FELIMAZOLE Coated Tablets are available in 1.25 mg, 2.5 mg and 5.0 mg strengths, providing dosing flexibility and ease of administration.
+FELIMAZOLE® (methimazole) Coated Tablets are the only FDA-approved treatment for veterinary use for managing hyperthyroidism.
+FELIMAZOLE Coated Tablets are available in 2.5 mg and 5.0 mg strengths, providing dosing flexibility and ease of administration.

 1 Caney, S.M.A.
 (2013) Journal of Feline Medicine and Surgery 15(6): 494–502

 2 Peterson ME (2000).
 Hyperthyroidism.
 In: Ettinger SJ, Feldman EC (Eds).
 Textbook of Veterinary Internal Medicine,Volume 2, 5th Edition.
 WB Saunders Company, Pennsylvania, pp.1400-1419.